 A cookbook review of Del Sroufe’s The China Study Family Cookbook, plus a giveaway.
+The giveaway has ended

 The China Study, by T. Colin Campbell and Thomas Campbell II, MD, was the first book that I read when I chose to go vegan over three years ago.
 The book proved what I had always suspected, that diet plays a significant role in our health, and, it solidified my conviction of how powerful a whole foods plant-based diet is.

 Banishing chicken, fish, and dairy from my diet was the best thing that I have ever done for my body.
 After just a few weeks of ditching dairy the arthritis in my knuckles disappeared, and I could once again wake up without painful and inflamed fingers.
 I could also slip my rings on and off without a struggle.
 My back was also pain free in the morning.
 I could jump out of bed instead of slowly working my back to an upright condition.

 Because the only change that I had made in my life was giving up eating animal products, I knew that my physical improvements were a result of leaving behind foods that caused inflammation.
 The pain and stiffness that I once blamed on aging and strenuous exercise had nothing to do with those things, they were symptoms of my diet, which ironically enough, would have been considered to be extremely healthy by most people.